Applying As An Undocumented Student

 Undocumented students should follow the same application procedure for all domestic (not international) applicants to Tufts.
 Because federal financial aid is not available for undocumented students, Tufts provides institutional financial aid in its place.
 Therefore, a FAFSA is not required to apply for aid.

 Financial Aid Application Process for Undocumented Students

 - Complete the CSS Profile.
 Check the College Board for information on fee waivers.

-- If your parents file taxes, send required financial documents directly to IDOC.
+- If you and/or your parents file taxes, send required financial documents directly to IDOC.

-- If your parents do not file or will not file taxes, they should fill out a Nontax Filer Statement (found on the IDOC website) and send it directly to IDOC.
+- If you and/or your parents do not file or will not file taxes, fill out a Nontax Filer Statement (found on the IDOC website) and send it directly to IDOC.

 - Complete your financial aid application on time!
 Deadlines vary for Early Decision, Regular Decision, and Transfer students.
 Visit our Financial Aid website for more information.

 - I am an undocumented student interested in applying to Tufts as a first-year or transfer student.
 How does the application process work for me?

 - Beyond need-based financial aid, am I eligible for scholarships?

 - Do I have to have Deferred Action for Childhood Arrivals (DACA) status in order to apply to Tufts?